jocontreras/BMI-Challenge/README.md

 For example, a person who is 183 cm tall is 1.83 m tall (183 cm / 100 = 1.83 m).

+Three simple steps for computing BMI with  values:
-Multiply your height by itself.
+1. Multiply your height by itself.
-Divide your weight in kilograms by the value calculated in step 1.
+2. Divide your weight in kilograms by the value calculated in step 1.
-The resulting number is your BMI.
+3. The resulting number is your BMI.
 Compare this BMI value with the weight status table below.

 ### Imperial Method